 Congressional leaders coasted to reelection.
 All but one – Kevin McCarthy – would have retired by now if they were in the private sector.
 Chuck Schumer is 71 and Nancy Pelosi is 82.
 Fellow octogenarian Mitch McConnell was last reelected in 2020 and has already said he will run again in 2026.
 Eleven members currently serving in Congress have a combined total of 421 years in office, which if appended together would predate British settlements in Jamestown and Plymouth.

 Women and any generations after Baby Boomers have yet to elect a single presidential candidate of their own to the White House.
 As we look forward to a hypothetical rematch in 2024, President Biden turns 80 this month and former President Trump is 76.
 However, two thirds of voters do not want Biden to run again and two thirds of voters do not want Trump to run again – meaning there is at least some overlap between the two camps.
 It is worth reiterating that all of the above are white and none of these six politicians reflect people of color who now constitute over 40% of the US population.

 Election impartiality through more open primaries, non-partisan offices, and ranked choice voting would help us transition from these political gatekeepers.

-What can we gain with new politicians and how else can we further the goal of more accurate representation of America in our government?
+What could we gain with new politicians and how can we achieve a more accurate representation of America?

 Please sign up or sign in to continue